Top 10 Tourist Attractions in Hyderabad to Explore

 8. Lumbini Park

 Lumbini Park is a beautiful and historic park in the heart of Hyderabad.
 If you’re into Art, History, or just good food, Lumbini Park has a lot to offer.
-It is a beautiful, lush, green and well-maintained park in Hyderabad.
+It is a beautiful, lush, green, and well-maintained park in Hyderabad.
 It is spread over 70 acres of land.
 The park was opened to the public in September 2005.
-There is a very beautiful, attractive water ‘Tank’ in it surrounded by trees and grass.
-The tank is built in a circular fashion and around the tank there are lawns, flowerbeds and many interesting and colorful sculptures.
+There is a very beautiful, attractive water ‘Tank’ in it, surrounded by trees and grass.
+The tank is built circularly and around the ta, there are lawns, flowerbeds, and many interesting and colorful sculptures.

 • Timings: All Days 09:00 AM – 09:00 PM